Chart Color Schemes

 Westlake is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Westlake, as per the latest Census evaluation, 96.9% of dwellings were houses, with the remaining 3.1% being other types such as semi-detached homes and apartments.
-This compares to Brisbane's metropolitan area where 91.4% of dwellings are houses and 8.6% are other types.
-Home ownership in Westlake stood at 44.0%, with mortgaged dwellings making up 44.8% and rented ones accounting for 11.2%.
-The median monthly mortgage repayment in Westlake was $2,275, higher than Brisbane's metro average of $2,000.
-The median weekly rent figure in Westlake was recorded at $550, compared to Brisbane's metro average of $450.
-Nationally, Westlake's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Westlake's dwelling structure, as per the latest Census, consisted of 96.9% houses and 3.1% other dwellings.
+In comparison, Brisbane metro had 91.4% houses and 8.6% other dwellings.
+Home ownership in Westlake was 44.0%, with mortgaged dwellings at 44.8% and rented ones at 11.2%.
+The median monthly mortgage repayment in Westlake was $2,275, higher than Brisbane metro's $2,000.
+The median weekly rent in Westlake was $550, compared to Brisbane metro's $450.
+Nationally, Westlake's mortgage repayments were significantly higher at $2,275 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing